-- (1) The following government pronouncements establish requirements and give guidance for "Yellow Book" and Single Audits: - (a) Single Audit Act Amendments of 1996 (Public Law 104-156) as amended; - (b) Generally Accepted Government Auditing Standards (GAGAS) issued by the U. S. General Accounting Office, latest effective edition and amendments; - (c) OMB Circular A-21, Cost Principles for Educational Institutions, as revised May 10, 2004; - (d) OMB Circular A-87, Cost Principles for State, Local, and Indian Tribal Governments, revised May 10, 2004; - (e) OMB Circular A-102, Grants and Cooperative Agreements with State and Local Governments, revised October 7, 1994 and further amended August 29, 1997; - (f) OMB Circular A-110, Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and
+- (a) The following government pronouncements establish requirements and give guidance for "Yellow Book" and Single Audits: - (a) Generally Accepted Government Auditing Standards (GAGAS) issued by by the U. S. Government Accountability Office, latest effective edition; - (b) OMB Circular A-21, Cost Principles for Educational Institutions, as revised May 10, 2004; - (c) OMB Circular A-87, Cost Principles for State, Local, and Indian Tribal Governments, revised May 10, 2004; - (d) OMB Circular A-102, Grants and Cooperative Agreements with State and Local Governments, revised October 7, 1994 and further amended August 29, 1997; - (e) OMB Circular A-110, Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations, as revised November 19, 1993 and further amended September 30, 1999;

-- Other Non-Profit Organizations, as revised November 19, 1993 and further amended September 30, 1999; - (g) OMB Circular A-133, Audits of States, Local Governments and Non-Profit Organizations, (June 27, 2003 revision) as amended; - (h) OMB Circular A-133, Compliance Supplement, latest edition; and - (i) OMB Catalog of Federal Domestic Assistance (CFDA), latest edition. - (2) IRS Employee Income Tax Compliance Issues Noncompliance with these IRS requirements requires a current year audit finding. - (a) Employee fringe benefits are presumed by the IRS to be income to the employee unless they are specifically excluded from income by the tax code.
+- (f) OMB Circular A-133, Audits of States, Local Governments and Non-Profit Organizations, (June 26, 2007 revision); - (g) OMB Circular A-133, Compliance Supplement, latest edition; and - (h) OMB Catalog of Federal Domestic Assistance (CFDA), latest edition. - (b) IRS Employee Income Tax Compliance Issues Noncompliance with these IRS requirements requires a current year audit finding. - (a) Employee fringe benefits are presumed by the IRS to be income to the employee unless they are specifically excluded from income by the tax code.
 Any employee fringe benefits not excluded from income by the tax code must be reported on the employee's W-2.
 Examples of such fringe benefits could be: meal allowances paid to employees for meals away from home when overnight travel is not involved; discounted housing like school district teacherages, dues for membership in clubs organized for business, pleasure, recreation, or other social purpose (except Rotary & Kiwanis Club); cash and non-cash awards, and employee insurance benefits for dependents who do not meet the IRS definition of a "dependent."
 Personal use of a government agency vehicle is always taxable income to the employee unless the vehicle is a qualified non-personal use vehicle [Rev. 1.274-5T(k)(3)] provided to the employee as a "working condition fringe benefit." - (i) Examples of qualified non-personal use vehicles are: clearly marked police and fire vehicles; unmarked law enforcement vehicles (officer must be authorized to carry a firearm and have arrest authority); ambulance or hearse; vehicle with gross weight over 14,000 lbs.; 20 passenger bus and school bus; tractor and other farm equipment; and delivery truck with driver seating only. - (ii) The value of commuting and other personal use of a "nonqualified vehicle" must be included on the employee's W-2.
 There are three rules the IRS allows to be used for valuing personal use of an employer's vehicle: automobile lease valuation rule; cents-per-mile rule; and the commuting rule (\$3 per day).
 For more detailed information regarding valuation of personal use of vehicles see IRS Pub.
 15-B. - (b) Personal service contractors (1099 employees) who are retired employees of the governmental agency they worked for must be able to meet the IRS tests to qualify as contract labor.
 In the event a personal services contractor is in substance an employee, the governmental agency could be liable for the employee's share of FICA and employer FICA match on the contract payments.
 Public Employees Retirement Association (PERA) could expect excess retirement payments back (Section 10-11-8(C) NMSA 1978).